 Keep the following in mind:

-1. For those considering the investment in triple net property tax, insurance costs and maintenance costs need to be assessed carefully.
+- For those considering the investment in triple net, property tax, insurance costs and maintenance costs need to be assessed carefully.
 Look at the whole picture before investing.

 How to Find the Best Triple Net Lease Properties

-In many cases, when looking for triple net lease properties, it is critical to consider the property’s history.
+In many cases, when looking for the best NNN properties to buy, it is critical to consider the property’s history.
 The best properties tend to be well established and provide the tenant with a highly desirable location, which encourages the tenant to take on more of the risk associated with the property.
 These properties typically should have a strong amount of traffic in a business area.